GEEGABYTE1/eeProjects/Projects/neuralNetFromScratchC/readme.md

 # Neural Network from Scratch in C

-Implementation of multi-layer regression neural network from scratch in C. It supports different activation functions and optimizers: SGD, Momentum, RMSprop, Adam.
+Implementation of multi-layer regression neural network from scratch in C. It supports different activation functions: RELU, Sigmoid, TanH.

 1. **Forward Pass:**